Arkansas State vs. Missouri State prediction, odds: 2025 Xbox Bowl picks from proven model

-Arkansas State vs. Missouri State prediction, odds: 2025 Xbox Bowl picks, best bets by proven model
+Arkansas State vs. Missouri State prediction, odds, time: 2025 Xbox Bowl picks, best bets by proven model

 SportsLine's model has revealed its Missouri State vs. Arkansas State picks for the Xbox Bowl 2025 on Thursday